Themefic-Team/tourfic/readme.txt

 * Registration Form (Pro)

 = Booking data on Dashboard for Hotel/Tour =
-* Order ID
+* Default Analytics Tool Provided by WooCommerce
+* Tourfic Custom Booking Module: Order ID, Order Details, Order Date, Order Status (Pro)
-* Customer Details
+* Tourfic Custom Booking Module: Customer Information (Pro)
-* Order Details
-* Order Date
-* Total Price
-* Status
-* Payment Method
+* Tourfic Custom Booking Module: Payment Method Information (Pro)

+= Miscellaneous =
+* Complete Style Panel
+* Easy to use Option Panel
+* Disable Hotel or Tour Features Completely
+* Change Permalinks of Hotel & Tour
+* Speed Optimization (Minification of Tourfic CSS, JS & Use of CDN service for 3rd Party asset files) (Pro)

 <strong>Demo Link </strong>
 > <strong><a href="https://tourfic.com" target="_blank">Check out the demo</a></strong> to see it in action!

 Tourfic is the ultimate WordPress tour management plugin for hotel booking, tour operator and travel agency websites.
-It is designed to build your own professional tour operator website or travel agency website where you can efficiently list your hotels and resorts for booking along with receiving payments for each booking.
+It is designed to build your own professional hotel website, tour operator website or travel agency website where you can efficiently list your hotels, tour package and resorts for booking along with receiving payments for each booking.

 <strong>Pro Version </strong>